akeneo/pim-api-docs/content/guides/ecommerce-connection/step1-who-does-what.md

 ![Macro overview of the DAM connection](../../img/guides/dam-pim-connection-macro.svg)

-Akeneo PIM can manage product-related media.
+Akeneo PIM manages product-related media.

 As of version 4.0, Akeneo PIM also facilitates the connection with a DAM software thanks to its [new asset management system](/concepts/asset-manager.html).